bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/Prayer for Revival and Visitation.md

 4. **Notice the Order**: North Wind, then the South Wind

 - A Planting then a Harvest: Harvest Time, There needs to be Maturity
-- **Desert of Man** - Rock, Sand - no life - Overplanting and abuse - the wind blows
+- **Desert of Maine** - Rock, Sand - no life - Overplanting and abuse - the wind blows

 5. **That the spices thereof may flow out"**